 Given the similarity of fiscal deficits to inflationary monetary policy, it is not surprising that we see similar institutions as applied to this specific fiscal problem.
 Societies often try to enact some sort of restriction constraining the ability of the government to run deficits or issue debt, including balanced budget laws; expenditure ceilings; numerical targets for fiscal variables; and, restrictions on the issuance of debt.
-Many countries, especially in Latin America, have fiscal rules to constrain deficits, with the Maastricht criteria being an example of fiscal rules motivated by monetary objectives.
-Fortynine out of fifty states in the U.S. have some sort of balanced budget restriction, and many state constitutions have restrictions on the amount of debt a state may issue.
+There is strong interest in this specific issue currently in Argentina, with discussion of forms of a Fiscal Convertibility Law.
+Forty-nine out of fifty states in the U.S. have some sort of balanced budget restriction, and many state constitutions have restrictions on the amount of debt a state may issue.
 In contrast, on the national level in the U.S., the attempt to control budget deficits by a legislated balanced budget restriction has been unsuccessful.
-Given that balanced budget laws are tangential to our main concern, we do not discuss them here; references include Gramlich (1995), Poterba (1996) for state level restrictions, von Hagen (1991) for debt restrictions, Kopits (2001) for a theoretical overview, and chapter 14 of Drazen (2000) for a summary of both theoretical and empirical work.
-Our interest is more to illustrate the general argument about what are the sorts of policies on which there is wider agreement on optimal policy and governments are willing to choose to constrain themselves.
-(Restrictions on capital levies are another example.)
+Given that balanced budget laws are tangential to our main concern, we do not discuss them here; references include Gramlich (1995), Poterba (1996) for state level restrictions, von Hagen (1991) for debt restrictions, and chapter 14 of Drazen (forthcoming) for an overview of both theoretical and empirical work.
+Our interest is more to illustrate the general argument about what are the sorts of policies on which governments are willing to choose to constrain themselves.3

+3 Restrictions on capital levies are another example.